 "This is important because here we have is a voting member, a dove and someone that is calling for a rate hike even after the recent string of weak economic data," said Peter Boockvar, chief market analyst at The Lindsey Group.

 The yield on the benchmark 10-year Treasury note sat higher at 1.6723 percent, while the yield on the 30-year Treasury bond was also higher, at 2.3943 percent.
-The yields on the 5-year and 2-year Treasury notes were also higher.
+The yields on the and notes were also higher.